MEMESCOEP/XenOS/README.md

 27. ping {IP address} - ping an IP address
 28. gui - starts the gui
 29. modes - displays all supported resolutions
-30. app - executes a .NET application
+30. app {application path} - executes a .NET application

 Please note that this Readme is still being edited.